 a device containing a sensitive explosive intended to produce a detonation wave.
 [AAP-6]

 disarm

-the act of making a mine safe by removing the fuze or igniter.
+the act of making a mine or explosive ordnance safe by removing the fuze or igniter.
 The procedure normally removes one or more links from the firing chain.